NukedArea/ansible-pi-bootstrap/README.md

 # Bootstrap time

 Now, boostrap by using the bootstrap playbook.
+Playbook must be run in two steps, using subsets.

+    ansible-playbook bootstrap.yml --limit raspberrypios --ask-pass

-    ansible-playbook bootstrap.yml --ask-pass
+    ansible-playbook bootstrap.yml --limit rockylinux --ask-pass --ask-become-pass

 That's done.
 Raspberry Pi have been boostrapped.

 # Caveats

 You may encounter problems with packages manager if your system date is wrong.
-To set the date on all hosts, you may run these commands.
+To set the date on all hosts, you may run these ad hoc commands.
 The new date will be approximate, because `date +%s` command is run at the beginning of the playbook, but this will be enough to fix the date problem for now.

     # to fix date on raspberrypios hosts (asked password is the one you set when flashing SD card)
     ansible raspberrypios -u pi -b --ask-pass -m ansible.builtin.raw -a "date +%s -s @$(date +%s)"

+    # to fix date on rockylinux hosts (asked password is rockylinux)
+    ansible rockylinux -u rocky -b --ask-pass --ask-become-pass -m ansible.builtin.raw -a "date +%s -s @$(date +%s)"